-~ QR interoperability for InstaPay outgoing and incoming through QR (Generator for P2P transfers, QR Reader for P2M transactions) ~ RRemit (Remittance to Cebuana Lhuillier) ~ RRewards (Robinsons Rewards Redemption) ~ InstaBalé (Payroll Loans) ~ Account opening in RBank Digital, a capability for existing customers to open a deposit account in RDX without having to go to the branch or submit documentation ~ e-Gov, to make payments to government merchants ~ Fund transfer via email or mobile number ~ Mobile Security Token, an additional security layer (6-digit number) for sensitive transactions ~ Credit card only customers can now enroll in RBank Digital
+- QR interoperability for InstaPay outgoing and incoming through QR (Generator for P2P transfers, QR Reader for P2M transactions) - RRemit (Remittance to Cebuana Lhuillier) - RRewards (Robinsons Rewards Redemption) - InstaBalé (Payroll Loans) - Account opening in RBank Digital, a capability for existing customers to open a deposit account in RDX without having to go to the branch or submit documentation - e-Gov, to make payments to government merchants - Fund transfer via email or mobile number - Mobile Security Token, an additional security layer (6-digit number) for sensitive transactions - Credit card only customers can now enroll in RBank Digital

-- Updated Standard Operating Procedures to conform with new normal trends, and leveraging digitalization to improve - Adopted contactless and seamless airport processes for - customer communication whether through direct
+- Strengthened cybersecurity and communications. - Improved business processes by embracing new contactless technologies. - Updated Standard Operating Procedures to conform with new normal trends, and leveraging digitalization to improve processes and ease of doing business. - Adopted contactless and seamless airport processes for customers. - Increased online presence and engagement to ensure customer communication whether through direct messaging or social media publications.